 Health Department Services

-The Administration division employs the Financial Manager, Bookkeeper, Billing Specialist, Director of Office Management, the Health Department Secretarial staff, and the Volunteer Coordinator.
+The Administration division employs the Financial Manager, Finance Associate, Director of Office Management, the Health Department Secretarial staff, and the Volunteer Coordinator.
 All work closely with the Administrator and the other divisions to ensure financial accountability, information technology viability and general department functions.

 Philip J. Jass, MPA